jackson-nestelroad/battler/fxlang.md

 An **event** is something that happens in a battle that triggers effects to activate.
 Some easy examples are when a move is used, when a Mon takes damage, or when a Mon switches in.

 An **event callback** is logic that runs for an individual effect on the firing of some event.
-One effect can have multiple event callbacks to run to activate logic on different events.
+One effect can have multiple event callbacks to run logic on different events.

 Our goal is to allow a multitude of _effects_ to define a set of _event callbacks_ that will be triggered by battle _events_.